Krillle/homebridge-signalk/README.md

 This is a plugin for the Homebridge server, which maps API keys of a Signal K server to matching [HomeKit](https://www.apple.com/ios/home/) devices.

 Use this plugin to read and in case of switches and dimmers even control your boat's devices from your iPhone, iPad, Apple Watch, Apple TV or HomePod.
-Use an Apple TV 4 to read and control remotely.
+Having an Apple TV 4 or HomePod in your LAN you can read and control even remotely.

 ## General Prerequisites:
 The plugin fills the gap between Homebridge and Signal K, so you need both up and running: